 According to what scientists believed for centuries, everything in the physical or material universe has three dimensions, which are a combination of width, length, height, breadth, and depth.

-The first dimension is a straight line, which combines with a second dimension can create any flat surface like, for example, a mirror, a picture, a screen, etc. The third dimension is what would add depth to an object.
+The first dimension is a straight line, which combines with a second dimension that can create any flat surface like, for example, a mirror, a picture, a screen, etc. The third dimension is what would add depth to an object.
 So, any physical object in our universe has three dimensions.
 For example, a table has three dimensions because it has height, length, and depth, all at the same time.

 What Is the Fourth Dimension?